Insights from the Design Space Exploration of Flow-Guided Nanoscale Localization: Conclusion

 \section{Conclusion}

 We have followed a standardized methodology for assessing the performance of two contemporary flow-guided localization solutions.
 The followed assessment methodology allowed us to explore the design space of the solutions in an objective way and along heterogeneous metrics.
-The high level of realism was guaranteed by utilizing a state-of-the-art simulation environment that is able to capture the peculiarities of nanodevices, \acf{THz} wireless nanocommunication, and the harsh environment that the human bloodstream represents.
+The high level of realism was achieved by utilizing a state-of-the-art simulation environment that is able to capture the peculiarities of nanodevices, \acf{THz} wireless nanocommunication, and the harsh environment that the human bloodstream represents.
 Our results reveal relatively poor performance of the solutions, which can be attributed to the unreliable nature of \ac{THz} communication between the in-body nanodevices and the outside world, and the inability of the solutions to deal with the high complexity and erroneous nature of the input data.
 Future work will aim at enhancing the accuracy of localization by considering different \ac{ML} models, primarily the ones from the \acf{GNN} family, and introducing additional anchors at strategic locations on the body.